What are custom static self cling stickers and labels and what can I use them for?

 Low tack stickers use polypropylene vinyl which is waterproof, weatherproof, UV resistant, scratch-resistant, tear-resistant and suitable for years of indoor or outdoor use.

-To get an instant price on both this type of sticker and static cling to compare, please enter your order requirements into the calculator above.
+To get an instant price to see how much more affordable they are compared to static cling, please enter your order requirements into the calculator above.

 Static cling stickers